We all love unique, stylish jewelry pieces to adorn ourselves with and pair with other incredible fashions in our closets.

 There is also the carbon footprint from the machinery used in the mining, and at times, in refining and manufacturing the actual jewelry pieces.

 Sustainable or eco-friendly jewelry refers to jewelry that has been mined with the least possible negative outcomes on the environment or none at all.
 This means miners use technologies to ensure minimal disruption to ecosystems.
-Some jewelry companies also go for recycling to make new products, as opposed to mining new jewelry.
+Some jewelry companies also recycle gold to make new products instead of mining new ones.
 Again, this option is less destructive to the environment.

 On a larger scale, sustainability is about balance.
 This means the longevity of processes and systems, with social-economic and environmental aspects both taken into account.
 This then expands the concept of sustainability to the sustainability of the people's livelihoods involved in jewelry making.